College of Education > Faculty & Staff > Faculty A-Z > Sung Park-Johnson

 Park-Johnson, S. K. (2020).
 Teachers’ Attitudes and Beliefs About Code-mixing by Bilingual Students.

 Educational Studies, 56(2), 125-144.

 Park-Johnson, S. K. (2019).
 Case ellipsis: Acquisition of variability by young heritage speakers of Korean.

-Park-Johnson, S. K. (in press).
+Park-Johnson, S. K. (2019).
 The role of person in subject auxiliary inversion in English wh-questions: Evidence from Korean-English bilingual children.

 Park-Johnson, S. K. (2017).
 Code mixing as a window into language dominance: Evidence from Korean heritage speakers.

 Awards and Honors DePaul University Excellence in Teaching Award, 2020University Research Council Summer Research Grant, 2020Provost’s Collaborative Research Fellowship, 2018Steans Center Community Based Research Faculty Fellowship, 2017Academic Initiatives Grant, 2017